hyunjunian/Poor-Charlie-s-Almanack/en.md

 There, again, we’re talking about elementary psychology.
 It’s elementary literature.
 Good literature makes the reader reach a little for understanding.
 Then it works better.
 You hold it better.
 It’s the commitment and consistency tendency.
 If you’ve reached for it, the idea’s pounded in better.

-> Good literature makes the reader reach a little for understanding.
-If you’ve reached for it, the idea’s pounded in better.
->

 As a lawyer or executive, you’ll want to teach somebody what my father taught me, or maybe you’ll want to teach them something else.
 And you can use lessons like this.
 Isn’t that a great way to teach a child?
 My father used indirection on purpose.
 And look at how powerfully it worked—like Captain Cook’s wise use of psychology.
 I’ve been trying to imitate Grant McFayden ever since, for all my life.
 I may have had a few lapses.
 But at least I’ve been trying.

 **At the end of your article in OID, you mentioned that only a select few investment managers actually add value.
 Since you’re speaking to an audience of future lawyers, what would you encourage us to do in order to be able to add value in our profession?**

 To the extent you become a person who thinks correctly, you can add great value.
 To the extent you’ve learned it so well that you have enough confidence to intervene where it takes a little courage, you can add great value.
 And to the extent that you can prevent or stop some asininity that would otherwise destroy your firm, your client, or something that you care about, you can add great value.

-> To the extent you become a person who thinks correctly, you can add great value.
->

 There are constructive tricks you can use.
 For example, one reason why my old classmate, Joe Flom of Skadden Arps, has been such a successful lawyer is that he’s very good at dreaming up little vivid examples that serve to pound the point home in a way that really works.
 It’s enormously helpful when you’re serving clients or otherwise trying to persuade someone in a good cause to come up with a little humorous example.
 The ability to do that is a knack.
 So you could argue that the Joe Floms of the world are almost born with a gift.
 But he’s honed the gift.
 And to one degree or another, all of you were born with the gift, and you can hone it too.